lachlan-ibm/verify_access_autoconf/doc/access-control.rst

 Push Notification Service
 =========================
-This configuration option can be sued to integrate with Apple/Google mobile push notification service.
+This configuration option can be used to integrate with Apple/Google mobile push notification service.

 .. autoclass:: src.verify_access_autoconf.access_control.AAC_Configurator.Push_Notification_Provider